 I often enjoy a walk here because of the quiet, the dramatic views of St. Michael’s Mount and the chance of seeing the choughs that nest near by.
 But there is a bizarre legend associated with this place that tells a very different story.
 A story of dark deeds and sunken treasure.

-In the 19th century it is said that children came here from miles around to search the sands below the headland.
-Only at spring tides was the seabed exposed enough to offer the chance of finding the treasure meant to be buried there.
-The children would dig through the sands, between the rocks and amongst the seaweed in the hope of finding riches beyond their wildest dreams.
+During the 19th century it is said that children would come here from miles around in order to search the sands below the headland.
+It was only at spring tides that the seabed exposed enough to offer the chance of finding the treasure meant to be buried there.
+Apparently the children would dig through the sands, between the rocks and amongst the seaweed in the hope of finding riches beyond their wildest dreams.

 “Off Cudden Point there lies buried in the sea treasure.
 Enough to make anyone who finds it one of the wealthiest person in the whole County”

 The writers who have recorded this story before me tell tales of a wonderous bounty lying on the seabed, just waiting to be discovered!

 But they say that beside the gold coins, jewellery and silver goblets said to have been found off Cudden Point there is one object in particular that all the treasure hunters seek.
 A huge table made of solid silver!